FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Experimental Setup

-We systematically evaluate the contributions of different modules to the final synthesis quality using both single-speaker and multi-speaker TTS datasets: LJSpeech \cite{ljspeech17} and VCTK \cite{yamagishi2019vctk}.
-The test set consists of 1,324 samples held out from LJSpeech and 1,500 samples from VCTK.
-For synthesized quality evaluation, we adopt Mean Opinion Score (MOS) \cite{chu2001objective} and Word Error Rate (WER) as primary metrics.
-For MOS, we use a 5-point rating scale with 1-point intervals, and each sample is rated 10 times by 10 annotators.
-Only scores within the 95\% confidence interval are retained to ensure reliability.
-For WER, we use the Whisper-Large-V3 \cite{radford2022whisper} to transcribe the synthesized speech.
+We evaluate FNH-TTS on both single-speaker and multi-speaker TTS datasets, including LJSpeech~\cite{ljspeech17} and VCTK~\cite{yamagishi2019vctk}.
+The test set consists of 1,324 held-out samples from LJSpeech and 1,500 samples from VCTK.
+For synthesis quality evaluation, we use Mean Opinion Score (MOS)~\cite{chu2001objective} and Word Error Rate (WER).
+For MOS, each sample is evaluated by 10 annotators using a 5-point scale with 1-point intervals.
+We report the mean MOS with 95\% confidence intervals.
+We further report WER as an intelligibility-related automatic metric, using Whisper-large-v3~\cite{radford2022whisper} to transcribe the synthesized speech.

-Meanwhile, to independently evaluate the Vocoder performance, we use the following metrics: Multi-Scale STFT Loss (M-STFT) \cite{yamamoto2020parallel}, Perceptual Evaluation of Speech Quality (PESQ) \cite{rix2001perceptual}, Mel Cepstral Distortion (MCD) \cite{kubichek1993mel}, Periodicity, Voiced/Unvoiced F1 Score (V/UV F1)\cite{morrison2021chunked}, plus the real-time factor (RTF) results for inference speed.
-Since synthesized and original audio often differ in length, end-to-end TTS systems cannot directly compute these metrics.
-Therefore, we only retain the Posterior Encoder and Vocoder for evaluation.
-We first extract the linear spectrogram from the audio, then encode it via Posterior Encoder to obtain latent variable $z$.
-In the end, we reconstruct the audio from $z$ via Vocoder.
-This encoding-decoding process does not involve DP, thus ensuring length consistency while also demonstrating the Vocoder performance.
+To independently evaluate vocoder performance, we adopt an analysis-by-synthesis setting.
+Since synthesized and reference audio often differ in length in end-to-end TTS evaluation, metrics such as Multi-Scale STFT Loss (M-STFT)~\cite{yamamoto2020parallel}, Perceptual Evaluation of Speech Quality (PESQ)~\cite{rix2001perceptual}, Mel Cepstral Distortion (MCD)~\cite{kubichek1993mel}, Periodicity, and Voiced/Unvoiced F1 Score (V/UV F1)~\cite{morrison2021chunked} cannot be directly computed in a length-consistent manner.
+Therefore, we evaluate the vocoder through reconstruction.
+Specifically, we first extract the linear spectrogram from the ground-truth audio and encode it with the Posterior Encoder to obtain the latent variable $z$.
+The vocoder then reconstructs the waveform from $z$.
+This process excludes duration prediction and text-audio alignment, thereby isolating the reconstruction capability of the vocoder.
+We also report the real-time factor (RTF) to measure inference efficiency.

-Finally, to assess phoneme duration prediction accuracy, we conduct experiments on the LibriTTS \cite{zen2019libritts} 100+360 (Libri460) dataset, analyzing the accuracy and distribution differences of the predictions across systems.
-Phoneme duration annotations are sourced from \cite{ji2024textrolspeech}, and we extract 111 test samples for evaluation.
-The evaluation method is as follows: Using Montreal Forced Alignment (MFA) \cite{mcauliffe2017montreal}, we perform forced alignment on both synthesized and ground truth (GT) audio, calculating average phone duration and mapping it into three prosody categories: high, normal, and low.
-We then compute accuracy and visualize distribution fitting curves to compare each system's ability to model speaker prosody.